Jonathan Schroeder

 Academic areas of interest

-Global American Literature; African American Literature; Race, Ethnicity and Migration Studies; History of Medicine and Science; Affect Theory and History; Digital Humanities; Animal and Environmental Studies; Historical Epistemology
+Global American Literature; African American Literature & Literature of the Black Diaspora; Race, Ethnicity, and Transnational Migration; History of Medicine and Science; Affect Theory and History; Digital Humanities; Animal Studies; Anthropocene Studies; Historical Epistemology

 Courses